hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 ```

-### Overflow Policy
+### Setting Ringbuffer Overflow Policy

 Using the overflow policy, you can determine what to do if the oldest item in the Ringbuffer is not old enough to expire when
  more items than the configured RingBuffer capacity are being added.
-There are currently below options available:
+The below options are currently available.

 * `OverflowPolicy.OVERWRITE`: The oldest item is overwritten.
 * `OverflowPolicy.FAIL`: The call is aborted.
 The methods that make use of the OverflowPolicy return `-1` to indicate that adding
 the item has failed.

-Overflow policy gives fine control on what to do if the Ringbuffer is full.
-The policy can also be used to apply
+Overflow policy gives you fine control on what to do if the Ringbuffer is full.
+You can also use the overflow policy to apply
 a back pressure mechanism.
 The following example code shows the usage of an exponential backoff.

 ```java